 Due to the massive time constraint set by the client, it was agreed to proceed at risk before we had received landlord and planning approvals for the external plant that would have been located in the car park.
 This meant that whilst we were waiting for these approvals, the new technical space was created, and the chilled water pipework was installed under the new raised modular floor.

 As part of the creation of the new room, a new Novec 1230 gas suppression system and extract were installed.
 Fibre, data and power containment were also installed, and SCADA fault and energy monitoring were added to the room.
 Once this was all in place, we then received the information that there were issues with the planning application submitted for the use of the external car parking spaces for the outdoor chillers.

 A new solution was quickly sought so as not to delay the programme.
 As a quick fix, to ensure the client could install their growth requirements by their deadline, a temporary DX InRow AHU system was installed instead of the chilled water system originally proposed.

-Due to the DX system being installed, no free cooling potential could be optimised at this time.
+Due to the DX system being installed, free cooling is not possible.
 Eight DX InRow AHUs were installed in the contained cell that was created and the outdoor units for these were installed under an existing gantry.
 This set the room up ready for growth to be installed.